FuZiyang00/Assignments/exercise2/Fu_Report.md

 ```
 So far the worker does not send back any of the computed rows, but it stores them in an array. <br>
 The reason is that up to this point of the workflow, the master has not opened any ```MPI_Recv``` for the rows data, so any ```MPI_Send``` by the workers will lead to a **deadlock situation**. <br>
-The workers break from the while and start sending back the processed row only once received the termination signal.
+The workers will break from the while and start sending back the processed rows only once received the termination signal.

 ### "Harvesting" the computed results
 Once the master has successfully sent out the termination signal to all the workers, it means that the Mandelbrot matrix has been computed in its entirety.